-For me, it was easy to identify the fake request, first of all, because I am not looking for funding and was not talking to anyone on this topic last months, so it was obvious that this guy is a con, and I ansxfdswho are desperately looking for funding during the lockdown and are talking about it on a variety of platforms, it would be not easy to identify a scammer so fast.
+For me, it was easy to identify the fake request, first of all, because I am not looking for funding and was not talking to anyone on this topic in the last few months, so it was obvious that this guy is a con.
+But for startup founders who are desperately looking for funding during the lockdown and are talking about it on a variety of platforms, it would be not easy to identify a scammer so fast.
 As you can see, he has a swiss phone number and pretends to be redirected from the “broker”.

-So what should you do to stay safe and avoid getting into the conversation with fake investors?
+So what should you do to stay safe and avoid getting into a conversation with fake investors?

 Tip 1 - communicate with verified professionals

 If you are on the innmind.com platform, communicate only with those investors that have a verified badge.
 If someone has contacted you without being verified, advise him to pass the verification procedure before you continue the conversation.
 Or simply contact the InnMind support team in case of any doubts.

 But if you’re not yet on InnMind and if you communicate with investors in social media, email, or other online platforms, you have to be even more careful, follow the instructions below and take the necessary steps to protect yourself and your company against possible fraud.